EmanueleGallone/OmnetProject/README.md

 # OmnetProject

 Simulation of an M/M/1 Queue with reconfigurable n-priority queues.
-Look at net.ned file to change parameters.
+Look at omnetpp.ini file to change parameters of configurations.
 Run with Omnetpp IDE.